abuseofnotation/category-theory-illustrated/_chapters/06_type.md

     {\Gamma \vdash z x : B }
 $$

-For example, if we take the function $length: string \to int$.
-For it the abstraction would be:
+To understand how those rules work, let's take the function $length: string \to int$ as an example.
+The abstraction rule for this function would be:

 $$\frac
     {\Gamma, x:string \vdash y: int}
     {\Gamma \vdash \lambda length : string \to int}
 $$

-And function *application*  would be
+And the *application* rule would be

 $$\frac
     {\Gamma \vdash length: string \to int, \Gamma \vdash x: string}